mstange/samply/samply/Readme.md

-# perfrecord
+# samply

-`perfrecord` is intended to become a command line CPU profiler for macOS.
+`samply` is intended to become a command line CPU profiler for macOS.
 It is a work in progress and not ready for public consumption.

 Try it out: